maddigits/maddigits.github.com/_posts/2012-12-16-up-a-jekyll-theme.md

 ---

 After a while with Jekyll Bootstrap, I just decided it was very bloated.
-So, somedays ago, I forked the old Zach Holman's blog.
+So, few days ago, I forked the old [Zach Holman's blog][zach].
 Like at first, dislike after a while.

 So, I just decided to work in my own layout, and then, [**up**][up] was born.